Hugo Boss temporarily closing some stores in China due to coronavirus

-DUESSELDORF, Germany (Reuters) - German fashion house Hugo Boss is temporarily closing some of its stores in China due to the coronavirus outbreak, a spokeswoman said on Monday, adding that stores that were still open had reduced their trading hours.
+DUESSELDORF, Germany, Feb 3 (Reuters) - German fashion house Hugo Boss is temporarily closing some of its stores in China due to the coronavirus outbreak, a spokeswoman said on Monday, adding that stores that were still open had reduced their trading hours.

 She did not give details about the length of the closures.
 She said it was too early to comment on the economic impact.